julzaza/wildwitchherbs/_posts/2026-01-17-herbs-forbidden-for-men.md

 - toxicity required discipline
 - ritual imbalance was feared more than ignorance

+In fact, traditional systems often distinguished between restricted plants and those explicitly formulated for male vitality and lineage continuity, as seen in **[Old World Fertility Herbs For Men](/fertility-herbs-for-men-old-world/)**.

 This is not ideology.
 It is **risk management**.